Parallel Dual-Numbers Reverse AD: Preliminaries: The Complexity of Reverse AD

 The most important point of this criterion is that $c$ cannot depend on $P$: informally, the output program produced by reverse AD is not allowed to have more than a constant factor overhead in runtime over the original program, and this constant factor is uniform over all programs in the language.

-A weaker form of the criterion is sometimes used where $c$ is dependent on the program in question but not on the size of the input to that program (as e.g.\ by~\cite{ad-2022-futhark-partial-recompute}, where $c$ is proportional to the largest scope depth in the program); this can only make sense in a language that has variably sized arrays or similar structures.
+A weaker form of the criterion is sometimes used where $c$ is dependent on the program in question but not on the size of the input to that program; for example, `$f = \lambda \textit{arr}.\ \text{sum}\ \textit{arr}$' is allowed to have a different $c$ than `$g = \lambda \textit{arr}.\ \text{sum}\ (\text{map}\ (\lambda x.\ x + 1)\ \textit{arr})$', but given $f$, the same constant $c$ will still apply regardless of the size of the \emph{input array}.
+(Note that this can only make sense in a language that has variably sized arrays or similar structures.)
+This criterion is used by e.g.~\cite{ad-2022-futhark-partial-recompute}, where $c$ is proportional to the largest scope depth in the program.
 In this case, the criterion is expressed for a program family $\mathit{PF}$ that should be understood to be the same program for all $n$, just with different input sizes:

 where $c$ is preferably at most linearly or sub-linearly dependent on the size of the program code of $\mathit{PF}$.

 The final sequential version of the code transformation described in this paper (in \cref{sec:mutarrays}) satisfies the first (most stringent) criterion.
 For the parallel version (\cref{sec:parallelism}), the criterion holds for the amount of work performed.